kovac031/DevQuestionsAndAnswers_CSharp/README.md

 ```

 ## 37. describe the concept of lazy loading.
+The approach in designing your code so that required data is loaded as necessary instead of in advance.
+E.g. not loading an entire list first and then narrowing it down.

+There is also the Lazy<T> "wrapper" which makes it so that a method is not executed in normal order but only when the variable (of an instanced class) is first used elsewhere in code.
+(I guess something like async, did not encounter this yet).

 ## 38. explain the concept of deferred execution.
 ## 39. what is the purpose of the C# yield statement?
 ## 40. explain lambda expressions.